Developer Console

 try {

-// create the purchase information in your app/your server,
+// Create the purchase information in your app and server

 createPurchase(receipt.getReceiptId(), userData.getUserId());